Council is poised to adopt the Five-Year Financial Plan at tomorrow night's regular council meeting, well ahead of the Province's May 15 deadline.

 - $951,681 or 7.72% increase for policing, including E-Comm – new costs for emergency dispatch services, prorated for 3 quarters (April to December) … E-Comm accounts for $254,927 (2.5% tax increase)

-- $250,000 or 2% increase for Asset Management to ensure the District can maintain and replace infrastructure over the long term;
+- $250,000 or 2% increase for asset management to ensure the District can maintain and replace infrastructure over the long term

 - $512,286 or 4.16% non-discretionary increases which include items such as municipal by-election, staffing obligations (contract and committed net new positions – Executive Office Coordinator, Firefighter, Part-time Bylaw Officer previously funded by COVID Reserves), licensing fees, insurance, etc., and